Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 "Who else would I mean, dummy?"
 Allison asked with her best teasing grin.
 Xiù stuck her tongue out at her.

-"Yulna’s… a direct sort," she said.
+"Yulna’s... a direct sort," she said.
 "But she keeps her cards close to her chest.
 We’ll know when we get there, I guess."

 The shuttle settled on their forecourt.
 They didn’t yet own a car, so there was plenty of room for it to set down and Xiù smiled slightly at the notion that she’d finally got that flying car the future always promised.